peerigon/v8-docs/README.md

 This project is intended to be an up-to-date reference for developers using the [Google v8](http://code.google.com/p/v8/) api.
 The reference is automatically created by [doxygen](http://www.stack.nl/~dimitri/doxygen/).

+**This is not the official v8 repository.
+The v8 is not ours, it's an open-source project developed by Google.**

 Contribute
 ----------